First Time User? Enroll now.

 Anatomy of the inside of the brain, showing the pineal and pituitary glands, optic nerve, ventricles (with cerebrospinal fluid shown in blue), and other parts of the brain.
 The tentorium separates the cerebrum from the cerebellum.
 The infratentorium (posterior fossa) is the region below the tentorium that contains the brain stem, cerebellum, and fourth ventricle.
 The supratentorium is the region above the tentorium and denotes the region that contains the cerebrum.

-Childhood AT/RT is a clinically aggressive tumor that primarily occurs in children younger than 3 years, but it also can occur in older children and has been reported in adults.[10,11]
+Childhood AT/RT is a clinically aggressive tumor that primarily occurs in children younger than 3 years, but it also can occur in older children and adults.[10,11]

 Approximately one-half of all AT/RTs arise in the posterior fossa, although it can occur anywhere in the CNS.[3,6] Tumors of the posterior fossa may occur in the cerebellopontine angle or more midline.
 Involvement of individual cranial nerves has been noted.

 Because AT/RT grows rapidly, patients typically have a fairly short history of progressive symptoms, measured in days to weeks.
-Signs and symptoms are dependent on tumor location.
+Signs and symptoms depend on tumor location.
 Young patients with posterior fossa tumors usually present with symptoms related to hydrocephalus, including the following:

 They may also develop ataxia or regression of motor skills.

-Registry data suggest that approximately 20% of patients present with disseminated disease.[9,12] Dissemination is typically through leptomeningeal pathways seeding the spine and other areas of the brain.
-Up to 35% of patients may present with germline mutations and be prone to synchronous, multifocal tumors.
-There are also rare reports of patients with synchronous renal rhabdoid tumor and CNS AT/RT.[13,14,15]
+Registry data suggest that up to 30% of patients present with disseminated disease.[9,12,13] Dissemination is typically through leptomeningeal pathways seeding the spine and other areas of the brain.
+Up to 35% of patients present with germline mutations and may be prone to synchronous, multifocal tumors.
+There are also rare reports of patients with synchronous renal rhabdoid tumors and CNS AT/RTs.[14,15,16,17]

-All patients with suspected childhood AT/RT should have MRI of the brain and spine.
-Unless medically contraindicated, patients should also have lumbar cerebrospinal fluid inspected for evidence of tumor.
-Patients may also undergo renal ultrasound to detect synchronous tumors.
+All patients with suspected childhood AT/RT should undergo MRI of the brain and spine.
+Unless medically contraindicated, the lumbar cerebrospinal fluid should be inspected for evidence of tumor.
+Patients may also undergo renal ultrasonography to detect synchronous tumors.

-Prognostic factors that affect survival for AT/RTs are not fully delineated.
+Prognostic factors that affect survival for patients with AT/RTs are not fully delineated.

 Known factors associated with a poor outcome include the following:

 There are reports of long-term survivors.
-Notably, improved survival has been reported for those receiving intensive multimodal therapy.[12,15]
+Notably, improved survival has been reported for those receiving intensive multimodality therapy.[12,16]